hlascelles/samudra/pages/ufr1hrx4bpsto-undp-asia.md

 **Budget:** 13.17 million USD <br/>
 **Funders:** The Coca-Cola Company 60%, Hindustan Unilever, Charities Aid Foundation (CAF) India, CSR Trust for SDGs in India (CTSI), The Coca-Cola Foundation, UNDP, Governments Of Uttarakhand and Odisha

-The aims of this proejct are to set up Material Recovery Facilities (MRFs, referred to as Swachhata Kendras in India) for waste sorting, shredding and baling, and to integrate waste pickers (referred to as Safai Sathis in India) into the waste management system.
+The aims of this project are to set up Material Recovery Facilities (MRFs, referred to as Swachhata Kendras in India) for waste sorting, shredding and baling, and to integrate waste pickers (referred to as Safai Sathis in India) into the waste management system.
 This umbrella project consists of 5 projects, each conducted in partnership with a corporate funder.